 Boys & Girls Clubs of America and Toyota believe in making life easier for those who need us most and helping young people chart a path to a great future.

+Toyota, the world's top automaker and creator of the Prius, is committed to building vehicles for the way people live through our Toyota, Lexus and Scion brands.
+Over the past 50 years, we've built more than 25 million cars and trucks in North America.
 Toyota builds more than just great cars.
 It helps build strong communities by partnering with philanthropic organizations across the country, with a focus on education, safety and the environment.
-To date, Toyota has contributed more than $700 million to nonprofits in the U.S. and shares its production know-how with nonprofits to help them find better ways of doing their work.
+Toyota has donated nearly $1.1 billion to U.S. charities over the past 60 years and shares its production know-how with nonprofits to help them find better ways of doing their work.
+Learn more.

 Through partnering with Samsung, we expanded access to the DIY STEM program and developed the Climate Superstars Challenge.
 The DIY STEM program serves as the entry-point for all members' STEM learning experience at Clubs and provides youth exposure to STEM through five modules: Energy and Electricity, Engineering Design, Food Chemistry, Aeronautics and the Science of Sports: Football.
 Climate Superstars aims to encourage youth to raise awareness about climate change and motivate them to take actions that help protect the environment.